-Greet your guests with a few stellar arrangements that match the theme of your wedding.
+Greet your guests with a few stellar floral arrangements that match the theme of your wedding.
 Hosting a barn reception?
 Put your flora and fauna in crates and barrels to give them some rustic charm.
 Going with something more elegant?
-Find some classy compote vases to frame your doorway.
+Find some classy compote vases or use floral garlands to frame your entryway.

 Some couples choose to have their own table at their reception, this is called the sweetheart table.
 While you can always match the centerpiece on the sweetheart table to the others around your venue, you may want to make it a little more extravagant.
 Remember, if you do bolster yours a little bit, don’t make it too high.
 You don’t want to block your view of the guests (and vice versa).

 Greenery can be used for much more than just filler for your centerpieces.
 It looks great on its own as well!
 If you want to give your reception an earthy or boho vibe, adding fauna will do the trick.
 If you don’t want fully green centerpieces, consider using it as an accent on chairs, signs and in garlands.
 Silver dollar eucalyptus is a current fan favourite and is pretty inexpensive.

 When you think of a table runner you probably conjure up an image of a long piece of fabric that runs the length of a table.
 You are not alone.
 But guess what?
 You can make them more interesting by ditching the textiles and making them out of flowers.
 This is perfect if you want to skip adding individual centerpieces (bonus: your guests won’t have to crane their necks to look past your arrangements).
 Or, if you want something super dramatic you can add a centerpiece on top of your floral runner.